dewenni/ESP_Buderus_KM271/README.md

 Here you can setup all the configuration that fits to your heating system and your infrastructure.

 - **WiFi**
-enter your WiFi credentials to cennect the ESP to your network
+enter your WiFi credentials to connect the ESP to your network

 - **MQTT**
 here you can activate the MQTT communication and enter mandatory parameters